Shibli Sadeeq

-Shibli Sadeeq (Bengali: শিবলী সাদিক) (born 28 August 1982) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Dinajpur-6 constituency during 2014–2024.
+Shibli Sadeeq (শিবলী সাদিক; born 28 August 1982) is an Awami League politician and a former Jatiya Sangsad member representing the Dinajpur-6 constituency during 2014–2024.
 His father, Md.
 Mostafizur Rahman Fizu, also represented Dinajpur-6 in the Jatiya Sangsad.

 Career

 Sadique was elected to Parliament on 5 January 2014 from Dinajpur-6 as a Bangladesh Awami League candidate.

 Personal life

 Sadique married folk singer Salma Akhter on 25 January 2011.
 They got separated in 2016.
 They have a daughter, Sneha.